Hyper-V (Windows + VirtualBox only)

 It is recommended to disable Hyper-V when using Genymotion Desktop with VirtualBox hypervisor.
 Please refer to Genymotion Desktop and Hyper-V for detailed instructions.

-Your hardware does not meet Genymotion Desktop requirements
+Genymotion Desktop requirements

-- Some laptops have a discrete GPU (NVidia/AMD) combined with an integrated GPU (Intel).
+Some PC laptops have a discrete GPU (NVidia/AMD) combined with an integrated GPU (Intel).
 In this case, you may need to force Genymotion Desktop (player.exe) to run with the high-performance discrete GPU (usually AMD or Nvidia) instead of Intel low-performance IGP.

 Intel integrated GPUs on Windows

-You are using developer tools
+You are using an IDE with Android SDK tools

 Make sure that you set Genymotion Desktop to use the same SDK tools as your IDE.
 Please refer to Genymotion Desktop user guide.

-The Virtual Device is too modern for your hardware
+The virtual device is too modern for your hardware

 Virtual device Android version and display density have a huge impact on performance: if Genymotion Desktop is too slow on your computer, you may try creating a device with a lower Android version and 320-XHDPI density.